Department of Preventive Medicine

 Reception and Consultations

 Vaccinations?
-Listening, support, and advice?
-Medical, psychological, and social prevention visits and health screenings?
+Listening, support, advice?
+Preventive medical, psychological, and social health checkups and general health screenings?
 Screening tests?
 Nursing care?
 Information on different methods of contraception?
 Emergency contraception?
 Specialized consultations: psychology, addiction treatment (tobacco, etc.), gynecology, nutrition?

 The SCMPPS branches welcome you.

-Whether you’re a new student at the University of Montpellier, enrolled in a program with specific health risks, or simply want to get a check-up, you can schedule a health assessment at the SCMPPS.
+Whether you’re a new student at the University of Montpellier, enrolled in a program with specific health risks, or simply want to check in, you can get a health checkup at the SCMPPS.
 You can make an appointment at the SCMPPS branch closest to your campus.
-Depending on your field of study, you may also be invited for a visit by the SCMPPS.
+Depending on your field of study, you may also be invited by the SCMPPS to come in for a visit.

-This preventive health check-up is an opportunity to discuss your lifestyle, how you’re adjusting to university life, and your relationships with others.
-The nurse and doctor will review your health needs with you, offer advice, and refer you to other professionals if necessary.
+This preventive health checkup is an opportunity to discuss your lifestyle, how you’re adjusting to college, and your relationships with others.
+The nurse and doctor will work with you to assess your health needs, offer advice, and, if necessary, refer you to other professionals.

 Please remember to bring your health/vaccination record so we can verify your vaccination status (*)

-(*) Students enrolling in Biology and Health programs must ensure they are up to date on their specific vaccination requirements.
+(*) Students enrolling in Biology and Health programs must be up to date on their specific vaccination requirements.
 Please note that if you have a medical contraindication to any of these vaccinations, you will not be able to pursue studies in Biology and Health.

 Clinical Psychology Consultations